Jura-Z/TransformAccessArrayDemo/README.md

 [The manager](https://github.com/Jura-Z/TransformAccessArrayDemo/blob/main/TransformAccessArrayDemo/Assets/Scripts/DecalMovement/TransformAccessArrayWrapper/TransformAccessArrayManager.cs) would control a list of 'casters' and 'decals'.

 Also, we need to use [jobs](https://unity.com/dots/packages#c-job-system) (multithreading) and [Burst](https://unity.com/dots/packages#burst-compiler) (special compiler for a C# subset).

+To do the raycasts we'd use multithreaded [`RaycastCommand.ScheduleBatch`](https://docs.unity3d.com/ScriptReference/RaycastCommand.ScheduleBatch.html)

 For every Update of the manager it would spawn a chain of jobs that depend on each other:
 - it would [spawn a job](https://github.com/Jura-Z/TransformAccessArrayDemo/blob/main/TransformAccessArrayDemo/Assets/Scripts/DecalMovement/TransformAccessArrayWrapper/TransformAccessArrayManager.cs#L228) that changes the position of all casters.